Postgraduate Taught Courses @ Computer Science

 - MSc with DISTINCTION: mean marks of 70% or above (based on first marks only, no resits);

-- To search for a module in Moodle, click "Site home" on the left hand side menu.
+- To search for other courses in Moodle, click "Site home" on the left hand side menu.

 - Some courses allow self enrol.
 Others require course convenor's approval to observe the teaching materials.